medialab/xan/README.md

     - sum(<expr>) -> number
         Sum of numerical values.
 Will return nothing if the sum overflows.
+        Uses the Kahan-Babuska routine for precise float summation.

     - top(k,  <expr>,  separator?) -> any
         Find the top k values returned by the expression and join